-In addition to this high redshift work, we are continuing our long term program with the CFHT Legacy Survey SN component (SNLS) which targets intermediate redshift SNe Ia.
-The SNLS began in semester 2003A in pre-survey mode; the full survey commenced in August 2003.
-As of August 2004 (i.e. one full year of survey operation), SNLS has located and spectroscopically confirmed over 100 well-sampled type Ia SNe, with multi-epoch and multi-color light-curves.
-Our Keck 2004A time allocation made an invaluable contribution to the co-ordinated SNLS follow-up, screening 18 SN candidates in the Extended Groth Strip.
+We have now returned to our intermediate-redshift SN work using the CFHT Legacy Survey SN component (SNLS).
+The SNLS began in semester 2003A in pre-survey mode, the full survey commencing August 2003.
+As of August 2004 (i.e. one full year of survey operation), SNLS has located and spectroscopically confirmed over 100 well-sampled type Ia SNe (Fig. 2), with multi-epoch and multi-color light-curves (Fig. 3).
+The survey now routinely provides 8-10 SN Ia candidates per field per month which require spectroscopic follow-up (see "Technical Justification" for details of the survey).